Antisemitism during the Gaza war: Germany

-In Berlin, at least three houses where Jewish people resided were marked with a Star of David, echoing the marking of Jewish homes and businesses during Nazism.
+In Berlin, on 14 October 2023 at least three houses where Jewish people resided were marked with a Star of David, echoing the marking of Jewish homes and businesses during Nazism.

 On 18 October 2023, two Molotov cocktails were thrown at a synagogue in the Mitte neighborhood of central Berlin.
 One person was arrested.
 Following the firebombing, German Chancellor Olaf Scholz declared, "Attacks on Jewish institutions and acts of violence on our streets are despicable and cannot be tolerated.
 Antisemitism has no place in Germany."

 On 22 October 2023, Chancellor Scholz said, "I am deeply outraged by the way in which antisemitic hatred and inhuman agitation have been breaking out since that fateful October 7, on the internet, in social media around the world, and shamefully also here in Germany.
 Here in Germany, of all places.
 That is why our 'never again' must be unbreakable."

 In February 2024, a pro-Palestinian college student in Berlin punched a pro-Israeli, Jewish classmate in the face and kicked him while lying on the ground; he suffered severe injuries requiring multiple surgeries.
 According to the police, the assault occurred after an argument about the Gaza war, but the victim said it was unprovoked.
 A court determined the assault was antisemitic and sentenced the assailant to 3 years in prison in April 2025.

 On 5 April 2024, an unknown individual threw an incendiary device at the door of a synagogue in the northern city of Oldenburg, causing a small blaze and minor damage.
 German police have offered a cash reward for information about the arson attack.

+In Autumn 2024, Germany's parliament passed a resolution against antisemitism described by Human Rights Watch as "so broad that it encompasses people and organizations whose criticism has no antisemitic intent".

 On 2 November 2024, a Stolperstein (a memorial for Holocaust victims) in Oschersleben was stolen.
 Ten more were stolen the previous month in Zeitz, and five in Halle.

 Germany's Federal Association of Departments for Research and Information on Antisemitism (RIAS) reported that in the first half of 2024, they had recorded 1383 antisemitic incidents in Berlin alone, compared to 1270 in all of 2023.

 In February 2025, two men in Berlin, one Lebanese and one from Gaza, attacked a non-Jewish man whom they believed to be Jewish, chanting "he should die because he is a Jew".
 The State Prosecutor's Office are treating the crime as an antisemitic attack.